ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 ![Suggested Materials](imgs/IMG_0727.jpg)
 :::

-9. Now find something to hang your string from.
-I have used both a shower frame as well as a broom handle between two chairs.
+9. Now find something from which to hang your string.
+I have used both a shower frame and a broom handle set between two chairs.
 :::Figure:Figure
 ![Suggested Materials](imgs/IMG_0695.jpg)
 :::